 Frozen shoulder is truly a painful and debilitating condition.
 It impacts life in innocuous ways and makes simple activities difficult: putting on a shirt, doing up a bra, lifting a grandchild, etc. But the hardest part can be the lack of sleep.
 And the lack of sleep wears a person down.
 It affects the healing and recovery process.
 It contributes to inflammation.
 It makes work and daily life even harder.

 Byron Elton, of Santa Barbara California, had had enough.
-After 6 months of insomnia due to his frozen shoulder nerve pain, he took a leap of faith and flew to our Toronto clinic for the OAT Procedure.
-Here what he has to say about his sleep before and after the OAT Procedure.
+After 6 months of insomnia due to his frozen shoulder nerve pain, he took a leap of faith and flew to our Toronto clinic for the MCD Procedure.
+Here what he has to say about his sleep before and after the MCD Procedure.